levilindsey/hex-grid/example/data/about-levi/description.md

 Levi is a seasoned technical leader with experience guiding projects through all stages of development.
 He develops with an emphasis on modular, maintainable, and self-documented code.
 He takes pride in his work and strives to design all of his projects to be intuitive and "easy on the eyes"&mdash;both from an outward-facing user perspective and from an internal code-level perspective.
 He has a passion for design patterns and best practices.

-Levi constantly pushes the envelope with new and exciting ideas for web applications.
+Levi constantly pushes the envelope with new and exciting ideas for web applications and for novel interactive experiences.
 He thrives on learning new technologies and methodologies with each new project he undertakes.

 Levi is a huge advocate of open-source technology.
 You can fork all of his side-projects at [github.com/levilindsey][github-url]!